falkr/designscience/pages/preparation.md

 # Motivation

-Before we begin, there may be two things on your mind right now:
+Before we begin, there may be two things on your mind:

 -   **You may react to the word *design*.** Why is it *design* science?
     Could there be a *technology* science?
 Or *engineering* science?

     Don't worry too much about the term *design*.
-We can for now think that it covers the fact that we need a scientific approach to something that is *designed* by humans, and by this we understand anything artificial, including algorithms, electronics, programs, or systems.
+It just covers the fact that we need a scientific approach to something that is *designed* by humans, and by this we understand anything artificial, including algorithms, electronics, programs, or systems.